videojs/video.js/docs/guides/options.md

 #### More info on autoplay support and changes:

 * See our blog post: [Autoplay Best Practices with Video.js](https://videojs.com/blog/autoplay-best-practices-with-video-js/)

+### `controlBar.remainingTimeDisplay.displayNegative`

+> Type: `boolean`

+Bu default the remaining time display shows as negative time.
+To not show the negative sign set `controlBar.remainingTimeDisplay.displayNegative` to `false`.

 ### `controls`